This-is-pawan/OS_from_neso/README.md

    ############### CPU Scheduling  #####################
    CPU scheduling  is the basis of multiprogrammed OS.By switching the CPU among process,the OS can make the computer more productive.
+   Topics to be covered:
+   -To introduce CPU scheduling,which  is the basis for multiprogrammed OS .
+   - To describe variouse  CPU-scheduling alogrithms.
+   - In a single-processor system,only one process can run at a time.
+   - Any others must wait until the CPU is free and can be rescheduled.
+   - The objective of multiprogramming is to have some process running at all times ,to maximize CPU utilizations.
+   - A process is executed until it must wait ,typically for the completion of same I/O request.
+   - In a simple computer system,the CPU then just site idle.All this waiting time is wasted;no useful work is accomplished -with multiprogamming ,we try to use this time producively .
+-serveral processess are kept in memory at one time. when one process has to wait,the os takes the CPU away from that process and gives the CPU to another process  and this pattern continue.